GeneralOlutoye/news-app-react/README.md

-A user friendly news portal developed with REACT JS and AntDesign.
+A user friendly news portal with different categories of news for easy navigation developed with REACT JS and AntDesign.
-To view online visit: https://newsnaut.netlify.app/
+To view result pls pull src and view on local host as the API consumed donesn't allow "cors".
+Porject was however hosted on: https://newsnaut.netlify.app/